 provide support to the prevention, diagnosis and intervention in diseases

 through multiscale biomechanics.
-In current 5 years, he published 14 SCI
+He published over 30 SCI

 papers, including Journal of Biomechanics, NPG Asia Materials, Nanoscale, Clinical Biomechanics, Biomechanics and Modeling in